Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 View the history of queries and their statuses (All, Success, Error, or Pending) using the **Query history** icon:
 - Select a query to re-run to view the results.
-- Ssearch for past queries and filter by status.
+- Search for past queries and filter by status.
-- For each query, click on the ellipsis **(`...`)** button to open the query in a new tab or copy the SQL.
 - Hover over the query to view the SQL code or copy it.

 The query history is stored indefinitely.